Blog

 • Promos: Free 30-day trial for all tiers + 16 % off with the link below.

-TradingView is hugely popular, with tens of millions of users across the globe.
+TradingView is a robust platform that’s also hugely popular — it has tens of millions of users across the globe.

 Image5

-TradingView was built primarily with charting in mind.
-The breadth of tools it offers at every tier, both free and paid, is pretty amazing:
+Built with charting in mind, the breadth of tools TradingView offers at every tier, both free and paid, is pretty amazing:

 • More than 20 timeframes